Huotes/CommitMaker/README.md

 Chuck Norris hosting is 101% uptime guaranteed.

 A foo walks into a bar, takes a look around and says 'Hello World!'.

+Chuck Norris can't finish a 'color by numbers' because his markers are filled with the blood of his victims.
+Unfortunately, all blood is dark red.